Modules

 -

-- To describe the key Sections of the Mental Health Act, with specific reference to admission, compulsory treatment and to provide a moral justification for them.
+- Describe the key Sections of the Mental Health Act (including Section 2, Section 3, Section 5(2), with specific reference to admission, compulsory treatment.

-- To indicate how the structure of the Act is designed to try to protect the civil liberties of detained patients.
+- Know how the structure of the Act is designed to try to protect the civil liberties of detained patients.

-- To know the conditions for detention of a patient
+- Know the conditions for detention of a patient Consider dilemmas of confidentiality and detaining patients.

 -